CNSBench/workload-library/workloads/README.md

 Annotations in a workload resource's metadata is used to provide CNSBench with information such as whether any output needs to be collected from the resource.
 Annotations are all optional, and available annotations are:
+* role: Indicates the role this object has in the I/O workload:
-* role: If set to "workload", then CNSBench waits for this resource to complete before finishing the benchmark.
+  * "workload": Should be applied to the resource responsible for generating the I/O workload.
+For example, the resource that runs the client in a client-server workload, or the resource that runs the synthetic benchmarking application.
+CNSBench will waits for all resources with the "workload" role to complete before finishing the benchmark.
+  * "volume": If the user has supplied a non-default value for the "volname" parameter, CNSBench will skip creating resources with the "volume" role.
+    This allows users to use volumes that were pre-provisioned outside of CNSBench, or that were created using the Volume specification in the Benchmark.
 * outputFile: Default file that should be collected after the resource completes running.
 * parser: Default parser to run.